chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Prologue – Analysis.md

 > Your fever dream…

-> There’s something breaking...all that you know
+> There’s something breaking…all that you know

 > Where it’s covered in all the coloured lights